tuva-health/docs/docs/data-marts/quality-measures.md

 ### Optional Input Sources

-In addition to the core claims and clinical data, the Quality Measures data mart can optionally incorporate input from HEDIS Digital Quality Measures (dQM).
-These inputs provide additional context and computation detail when enabled.
+In addition to the core claims and clinical data, the Quality Measures data mart can optionally incorporate data from HEDIS Digital Quality Measures (dQM).
 These optional inputs and outputs only run when the variable `hedis_enabled` is set to true.
 It is disabled by default.

+**Prerequisite:** You must have HEDIS dQM results from NCQA or by purchasing the add-on from Tuva Health.

 ```yaml
 vars: